2018 GRANT PROGRAM

 Applications due November 1, 2017 Deadline has passed

 Community Foundation’s desired outcome under this grant program is that citizens succeed in programs providing education and workforce training.
 Grants will be made to organizations that offer programs for populations that do not have access to educational opportunities to improve school readiness, enhance formal education, and increase the chances for successful outcomes in school and life.
 Grants range from $7,000 – $20,000 depending on the size and scope of the program.
 Start dates should be January 1, 2018 or later.
 Grants are funded for one year as of start date.

 HUMAN SERVICES GRANTS –

 While often overlooked, capacity building is the all-important “infrastructure” that supports and shapes charitable nonprofits into forces for good.
 Nonprofits serving Collier County have doubled since 1999.
-Many organizations are small or all-volunteer driven and need equipment and consultation.
+Many organizations are small or all-volunteer driven and need consultation in order to move their organization to the next level.
 Other, more established organizations, need board and staff development, tools and consultation.
-Capacity Building Grant dollars enable nonprofit organizations to become more effective and sustainable, thus increasing their potential to enrich the lives of people in Collier County.
-See the link to Nonprofit Resources .

 This year we are focusing our grant dollars on C3 grants only and will not be accepting applications for Small Technology Grants or Capital Projects Grants.
 After careful evaluation of our previous capacity grants, the Foundation’s feels that C3 or Creating Capacity thru Consulting Grants are most effective way to support nonprofit capacity building.